is an adventure novel by H. Rider Haggard

 - If I Can't Have You: How Kallikrates died 2000 years ago.
 Ayesha killed him after he rejected her.

 - I'm a Humanitarian: Some of the Amahagger tribe try to eat Mahomed, Leo and Holly's African servant.

-- Impossible Hourglass Figure: Holly does not go into detail about how busty She is, beyond generally admiring her form, but She does demonstrate to Holly that he can encircle her waist with his hands.
+- Impossible Hourglass Figure: Holly does not go into detail about how busty She is though it is safe to assume that 'most gracious form' is Victorian-speak for 'stacked'.
+But She does demonstrate to Holly that he can encircle her waist with his hands.

 - Jungle Opera